 American author Karen Cushman’s middle grade novel, Catherine, Called Birdy, explores the life of a young woman in 13th-century England.
 Published in 1994, the book won the Newbery Honor the following year.
 It is currently being adapted for the screen by actor, writer, and director Lena Dunham.
 This detailed work of historical fiction immerses the reader in the very different world of medieval England, with its emphasis on religion as the organizing force behind daily...
 Read Catherine, Called Birdy Summary

 Published in 2018, Circe retells the story of the eponymous Greek mythological figure.
+The novel is also popular among the online BookTok community.
 Although traditionally viewed as a heartless, savagely beautiful witch who lures sailors to their deaths, the Circe of Madeline Miller’s imagining is quite different.
 This Circe is a multidimensional, flawed, and empathetic character struggling to find meaning and worth in her immortal life.
-Through Miller’s detailed and honest first-person narrative, which takes place over thousands of years, the evil witch becomes relatable.The...
+Through Miller’s detailed and honest first-person narrative, which takes...
 Read Circe Summary

 Crispin: The Cross of Lead is a 2002 children’s historical fiction novel by Avi.
 Set in medieval England, the novel follows the adventures of a boy who goes on the run after he is falsely accused of theft and murder and explores themes related to poverty, education, choice, and freedom.
 Crispin won the Newbery Medal in 2003.
 A sequel, Crispin at the Edge of the World, was released in 2006, while a third novel, Crispin:...
 Read Crispin: The Cross of Lead Summary